Create Buffers (Standard Feature Analysis)

 Input Layer

-The point, line, or polygon features to be buffered.
+The point, line, or polygon features that will be buffered.

 Feature Set